 Prevent Exercise Injuries With A Little Precaution

 Engaging in physical activity is essential for good health.
 It strengthens your heart, muscles, and overall body.
 In addition, it helps to improve balance and build strength—all positives, especially as you age.
-However, a simple workout can quickly turn very serious if preventative measures aren’t taken to avoid exercise injuries in older adults.
+However, a simple workout can quickly turn very serious if preventative measures aren’t taken to avoid common exercise injuries in older adults.

 Don’t push it.
 Take it easy and follow the tips discussed above to avoid an injury that could lead to bigger issues down the road.
 Remember, slow and steady wins the race.